 - 1/2 cup shredded cheddar cheese

 - Add tomatoes and soup to the skillet; return patties to the pan.
 Bring to a boil.
-Reduce heat; cover and simmer for 10 minutes or until a meat thermometer reads 160° and juices run clear.
+Reduce heat; cover and simmer for 10 minutes or until meat is no longer pink.
 Sprinkle with cheese; cover and heat until cheese is melted.
 Yield: 6 servings.

 "This sounded simple so I made it and absolutely loved it!
 Even my picky 2 year old ate it."

 "My husband usually hates skillet burgers because they're so dry.
 We have this often because they turn out nice and moist and have good flavor."